-Study Biology and Life Sciences in the US
+Study Biology & Life Sciences Overview

 If you are an international student interested in nature and science, studying biology or life sciences in the United States might be the path for you.
 The life sciences comprise of the fields of science that involve living organisms such as microorganisms, plants, animals, and human beings, as well as related considerations such as bioethics.
 Biology, the study of life, is the most prominent of these sciences, but technological advances in molecular biology and biotechnology have led to a proliferation of specializations and new, often interdisciplinary, fields.

 An undergraduate degree in biology and life sciences will generally take roughly four years to complete.
 You will be required to take courses in areas such as biology, chemistry, calculus, physics, biochemistry, and microbiology.
 Many of the courses you take will require a lab component, so be prepared to put in long, sometimes tedious hours.

 There are many universities across the United States that have strong biology programs; there is no one “best” college at which to study biology.
 When choosing a school at which to study biology and life sciences, try to look for schools that fit your needs, budget, and lifestyle.
 Would you prefer a large university, or a small one?
 Large schools offer broad course work, a variety of specialized concentrations, and many opportunities for independent research.
 Small schools offer small class sizes, individualized instruction, and frequent interaction with professors.

 If you need additional funding to study biology and life sciences, explore financial resource options like scholarships and loans.